Ethnic groups in Asia: Central Asia

 Central Asia, in its most common definition, is deemed to consist of five former Soviet Socialist Republics: Kazakhstan, Kyrgyzstan, Tajikistan, Uzbekistan, and Turkmenistan.
-In a wider view, Xinjiang of western China, Mongolia, Afghanistan, and northern Pakistan are included.
+In a wider view, Xinjiang of western China, Mongolia, Afghanistan, northeastern Iran, and northern Pakistan are included.
 Turkic, Indo-Iranian, and Mongolic peoples comprise its general ethnicities.

 The main religions of Central Asia are Islam (Turkic/Indo-Iranian peoples) and Buddhism (Mongolia, Tibet).
 Central Asia has a long, rich history mainly based on its geographical location along the ancient Silk Road.
 It has been conquered by Mongols, Tibetans, Timurids, Uzbeks, Persians, Tatars, Russians, Afghans and Sarmatians, and thus has a very distinct, vibrant culture.
 The culture is influenced by Chinese, Indian, Jewish/Hebrew, Persian, Afghan, Arabian, Turkish, Russian, Sarmatian, and Mongolian cultures.

 The music of Central Asia is rich and varied and is appreciated worldwide.
 Meanwhile, Central Asian cuisine is one of the most prominent cuisines of Asia, with cuisines from Pakistan, India, China, Turkey and Azerbaijan showing significant influence from the foods of Central Asia.
 One of the most famous Central Asian foods is kebab.

 The literature of Central Asia is linked with Persian literature as historically it has been part of the Persian Empire for a lot of its history.
 Furthermore, sitting at the junction of the Silk Road, it has numerous Chinese, Indian and Arabian literary works.